 - 18 teachers have been trained as teacher mentors who support a further 84 teachers across 26 schools in effective teaching and learning methods

 - A vocational training centre has been built on Nkombo Island which trains approximately 100 students each year

 - 825 people have been trained in organic farming and livestock care

 - 14 tree nurseries have been supported giving out approximately 300 000 young trees each year

 - A village for 60 disabled children has been created and supported

 - A respite centre for street children has been created.
 172 children have been supported so far.

 - An effective and professional Rwandan management team has been built

 Rwanda Aid shares the Rwandan Government’s 2020 vision.
-By that year we plan for the Rwandan management team to be autonomous and independent, working closely with the Government and the community to provide care for the vulnerable and disadvantaged, and education, training and opportunity for the young.
+We are working towards enabling our Rwandan management team to be autonomous and independent, working closely with the Government and the community to provide care for the vulnerable and disadvantaged, and education, training and opportunity for the young.

 Rwanda Aid was founded by David Chaplin in 2008.